 - It acts as an excellent profiling tool, by collecting data such as purchase history, they are able to personalize the travelers’ experience.
 This will bring the personal touch expected by travelers for a long time.

 #6 Chatbot example: Marriott Hotel – Meet your customer requests effectively

 Indeed, hospitality is a vast industry, encompassing everything from transportation to restaurants but chatbots are excelling at all of them.
 This industry tightly focuses on customer service.

 Here is a customer service chatbot example in the hospitality industry to get you started.

-Marriott has one of the best chatbots by far.
-They have introduced the ChatBotler, available to guests through text message.
-Using the bot will allow guests to request basic hotel services, essentially acting as an in-phone concierge.
+Marriott used chatbot implementation ideas and made them available to guests via text message.
+Bots allow guests to request basic hotel services, essentially acting as an in-phone concierge.
 This exempts middleman involvement and enables requests to be met quickly and efficiently.
-The bot allows guests:

 - For hotels, the chatbot example is all about guest services.
 Whether it’s hotel check-in or out or other services, hotels should leverage chatbots as an addition to the front desk and concierge services.

-- In this chatbot example, the key learning is to create chatbot by identifying the repetitive tasks in your hotels such as concierge service or front desk and provide users with a better experience using bots.
+- You can create a chatbot by identifying the repetitive tasks in your hotels such as concierge service or front desk and provide users with a better experience using bots.

-The healthcare industry has an innovative opportunity to capitalize on chatbots.
-The rise of health and fitness apps are the best chatbot examples.
-Healthcare bot can help in personalizing the user experience based on the health needs of the user.
+The healthcare industry has made the best of the opportunity to capitalize on chatbots.
+The rise of health & fitness apps are the best chatbot examples.
+Healthcare bots can help in personalizing the user experience based on the health needs of the user.

-Babylon Health is well known British online subscription service that has used bots to offer consultation based on personal medical history, and can even connect you with a live video consultation from a doctor.
+Babylon Health a well-known British online subscription service that has used bots to offer consultation based on personal medical history, and can even connect you with a live video consultation from a doctor.